Prime vertex-minors of a prime graph: Graphs consisting of internally-disjoint paths

-\begin{proof}[Proof of Theorem~\ref{thm:noness3}] Let $G$ be a prime graph with at least $5$ vertices.
-Suppose that $G$ is locally equivalent to a graph $H$ with two specified vertices $x$ and $y$ consisting of at least $k \geq 2$ internally-disjoint paths from $x$ to $y$, in which $x$ and $y$ have no common neighbor.
-If $k = 2$, then $H$ is a cycle and thus $G$ has no non-essential vertex.
-If $k\geq 3$, then by Proposition~\ref{prop:theta2}, $G$ has at most $2$ non-essential vertices.
+\begin{proof}[Proof of Theorem~\ref{thm:noness3}] Let $G$ be a prime graph with at least four vertices.
+Then $|V(G)| \ge 5$ because no graph on four vertices is prime.
+Suppose that $G$ is locally equivalent to a graph $H \in \Theta$ consisting of $m$ internally-disjoint paths between two fixed distinct vertices having no common neighbors, where $m\geq 2$.
+If $m = 2$, then $H$ is a cycle and thus $G$ has no non-essential vertex.
+If $m\geq 3$, then by Proposition~\ref{prop:theta2}, $G$ has at most $2$ non-essential vertices.

 Now, we prove the backward direction.
 Suppose that $G$ has at most $2$ non-essential vertices.
 By Proposition~\ref{prop:gn2}, $G$ is locally equivalent to a graph isomorphic to $\theta(\ell_1,\dots,\ell_m)$ for some $m$ and $\ell_i$.
 Since $G$ is prime, $m\geq 2$.
 We may assume that $G$ is not locally equivalent to a cycle graph because a cycle graph of length $k$ is isomorphic to $\theta(1,k-1)$.
 Thus $m \geq 3$.
 By Proposition~\ref{prop:theta2}, we conclude that $\ell_i \neq 2$ for all~$i$. \end{proof}